Deathnetworks/Trinity/README.md

 ### Changelog 1.7.3.9

+#### WitchDoctor

+* WitchDoctor: VisionQuest passive support works better now.

+* WitchDoctor: Fixed breaking bug/typo with Spirit Barrage: Well of Souls

+* WitchDoctor now supports the Vision Quest passive

+* WitchDoctor: Fixed Spirit Walk: Honored Guest not ever working

+* WitchDoctor now supports Sacrifice: Circle of Life rune

+* WitchDoctor: Firebats no longer used for destructible objects

+#### Monk

+* Modified Monk Exploding palm, should use more frequently now

+#### General

+* Added TrinityCombatIgnore tag

+* Added Option in Items > Scoring/TownRun for "Free Bag Slots for TownRun".
+When the number of empty bag slots is less than or equal to this slider, the bot will force a town run.

+* *may* have fixed the forever-present problem where bot keeps running even though backpack is full

+* Modified Units Weight/Priorities

+* Added "Item Pickup" options for Ignoring Legendaries, Non Legendaries, and Gold near AoE and near Elites (6 options)

+* Added Item Pickup option to ignore Two Handed weapons (overrides ItemRules)

+* Added Health Well Minimum Health slider ("World Objects" tab)

+* Chests/Containers should no longer be Kamikaze mode

+* Fixed trash mob targeting when elite units are near it & we're ignoring elites

+* TrinityTownPortal will now move a little when stuck casting town portal

+#### Technical

+* Added caching for BattleTagName.
+Should no longer cause the bot to derp out with the new DB Beta.

+* Added "IsStandingInAvoidance" property for TrinityCacheObject.

+* Fixed Out of thread "save settings" throwing ReadProcess/WriteProcess error for DB Beta compatibility

+* Refactored TrinityUseOnce a little

+* Started work on WitchDoctor Health/Mana Sliders for healing journey/honored guest

+* Routine check now does async bot stop/restart

 ### TrinityCombatIgnore tag:

 Will cause the bot to ignore combat with the given unit.
 Is only overridden when attempting to town portal.